m-lamonaca/programming-notes/DotNet/Unity/Collisions.md

 Enable `Is Trigger` to register the collision but avoid blocking the movement of the objects.
 The trigger can generate a event to signal the contact with the object.

-One of the collidng GameObjects *must have* the `Rigidbody` component and the other `Is Trigger` enabled.
+One of the colliding GameObjects *must have* the `Rigidbody` component and the other `Is Trigger` enabled.
-To detect the collison but avoid computing the physycs `Is Kinematic` must be enabled in the `Rigidbody` component.
+To detect the collision but avoid computing the physics `Is Kinematic` must be enabled in the `Rigidbody` component.

 ```cs
 using UnityEngine;